Jewabi06/ObjectDetector/README.md

 # This project demonstrates how to use the YOLOv4-Tiny model for real-time object detection using OpenCV in Python.

-# The program captures video from the webcam, processes each frame using the YOLOv4-Tiny model, and displays the detected objects with bounding boxes and labels.

 ## Prerequisites
 - Python 3.x
 - OpenCV